Program and Educational Overview

 demonstrated excellence in academic achievement, and the potential to

 assume significant professional leadership roles in the North American

 Jewish community.
-All Wexner Fellows will participate in four years of Fellowship-wide Institutes and gatherings*, regardless of funding status, as follows:
+All Wexner Fellows/Davidson Scholars will participate in four years of Fellowship-wide Institutes and gatherings*, regardless of funding status, as follows:

 - Leadership learning calls (first year): monthly peer consultations, by phone

-- Mid-Fellowship Retreat (third year): five-day program, usually second week of November, over Shabbat
+- Mid-Fellowship Retreat (third year): three-day program, usually second week of November, over Shabbat

 *Dates subject to change.